laravel/docs/cashier-paddle.md

 <a name="refunding-orders"></a>
 ### Refunding Orders

 If you need to refund a Paddle order, you may use the `refund` method.
-This method accepts the Paddle Order ID as its first argument.
-You may retrieve receipts for a given billable entity using the `receipts` method:
+This method accepts the Paddle order ID as its first argument.
+You may retrieve the receipts for a given billable model using the `receipts` method:

+    use App\Models\User;

+    $user = User::find(1);

     $receipt = $user->receipts()->first();

     $refundRequestId = $user->refund($receipt->order_id);

-You may also optionally specify a specific amount to refund as well as a reason for the refund:
+You may optionally specify a specific amount to refund as well as a reason for the refund:

     $receipt = $user->receipts()->first();